ChaseRich07/ChaseRich07/README.md

 -Hi, I’m @ChaseRich07
--I’m interested Data Science, machine learning, automation -I’m currently learning machine learning and deep learning
+-I’m interested in data science, machine learning, and automation -I’m currently learning how to build advanced simulations

 <!---
 ChaseRich07/ChaseRich07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.